-For most people a wooden box a preferable option to extend the life of their bread.
+For most people, a wooden box is a preferable option to extend the life of their bread.
 Wooden bread bins are usually made from durable and lustrous acacia wood.
 The natural look of wood can refresh and beautify your kitchen.

 The biggest con is that wooden bread storage boxes are hard to keep clean properly.
 If bread goes moldy once, you need to wash the box out thoroughly to prevent mold in the future.

 Bamboo bread bins look attractive but often have poor craftsmanship.